By Dr. Salina Suy

 Aristotle wrote a book about dentistry, explaining his treatment methods for extraction with forceps and wires to attach to loose teeth.
 Claudius Galen first deduced that teeth were made of bone with nerves inside and Diocles of Carystus became the first person to recommend regular oral hygiene by rubbing teeth and gums to improve oral health.

 During the Middle Ages, monks started performing surgical dentistry procedures.
 The procedures then fell onto barbers when monks were banded from practice.
+Here are some tips explained by Eccella Smiles to take care of your teeth.

 The barbers took up the banned duties of the monks, which included tooth extractions, embalming the dead and of course, cutting hair.